muhme/joomla-branches-tester/README.md

 ### Version Naming

-With `scripts/create`, Joomla versions need to be specified as a Git branch (e.g., `5.4-dev`) or a Git tag (e.g., `5.1.4-rc3`).
+When using `scripts/create`, Joomla versions are either a Git branch (e.g. `5.4-dev`) or a Git tag (e.g. `5.1.4-rc3`).

-When creating an instance from a Git branch, either the full branch name or just the major and minor version numbers can be used (e.g., `54` instead of `5.4-dev`).
+You can always provide the full name (e.g. `5.4.0-alpha1`) or simplify with only the major and minor version numbers.
+If a development branch exists for that version (e.g. `5.4-dev` for `54`), it will be used.
+Otherwise, the highest available patch version matching the major and minor will be selected (e.g. `3.9.28` for `39`).

-Once the Joomla instances are created, all other scripts use only the major and minor version numbers.
+Once the Joomla instances are created, all other scripts refer to them using just the major and minor version (e.g.
-For example, an instance created from the Git tag `3.10.12` runs as `jbt-310`, and you can specify the instance as `310` throughout.
+`310` for `3.10.12`), as for each major and minor version number only one Joomla web server container exists.
+For example, an instance created from the Git tag `3.10.12` will run as `jbt-310`, and you can continue to refer to it simply as `310`.

 <details>
   <summary>See the detailed list of Docker containers.</summary>